An ecological survey may be required as part of a planning application if justified by the nature of the development site and its setting.

 The NPPF states that development on land within or outside a Site of Special Scientific Interest and which is likely to have an adverse effect on it … should not normally be permitted.

 The only exception is where the benefits of the development in the location proposed clearly outweigh both its likely impact on the features of the site that make it of special scientific interest, and any broader impacts on the national network of SSSI.
+[NPPF 180b]

 Minimising any adverse impacts on biodiversity

 Barnsley Council, in line with the NPPF, turns down planning applications if significant harm to biodiversity resulting from a development cannot be avoided, adequately mitigated, or, as a last resort, compensated for.
+[NPPF para 180a].
+There is now a requirement for an overall net gain in biodiversity for a development to be approved.

 Adverse impacts may result from the design, may take place during construction, and some may follow from the site’s future use.